“O Tiger-lily,” said Alice. “I wish you could talk!

 He always says money is a “masterpiece in the eye of a masterpiece,” whatever that means.

-“God wants us to prosper and have plenty of money.
-Money is how you keep score.
-That’s why you don’t want to stop at simple math, because then you’ll only make simple math money.”
+“God wants us to prosper and have plenty of money,” he said.
+“Money is how you keep score.
+That’s why you don’t want to stop at simple math, because then you’ll only make simple money.”

 Whenever anybody tells him cigarettes are bad for you, he scowls.